Tuesday, as NFL fans are fully aware, is the beginning of the 2013 free agency period. In a larger sense, it is the kickoff of a new league year.

 The 12th – specifically at 4:00 p.m.
 ET – is when all 2013 conditions take effect, most notably the new salary cap and the advancement of player contracts from one year to the next.
 Those whose contracts had a final year of 2012 are set to become free agents (barring any franchise tags or new deals) and those whose contracts did include a 2013 component will see their new salary numbers count against the cap.

 That, of course, is why the last week has seen a flurry of renegotiated deals, outright cuts and even some eye-opening trades.
-The Buccaneers have not joined in that sort of activity, mostly because they are walking into this year’s free market with a very favorable cap situation.
-The team’s one bit of news over the final weekend before the start of free agency was its statement that it would welcome back if he elected to play another season.
+The Buccaneers have not joined in that sort of activity, mostly because they are walking into this year's free market with a very favorable cap situation.
+The team's one bit of news over the final weekend before the start of free agency was its statement that it would welcome back if he elected to play another season.

 Many of the maneuvers around the league in the days leading up to the new league year were predictable, as the team's in obvious salary cap trouble made the necessary adjustments.
 It was no surprise to see restructurings in Dallas, or the forced-hand trade of Anquan Boldin in Baltimore, or the releases of Chris Gamble in Carolina and Michael Turner in Atlanta.
 In contrast, what will happen once the clock strikes 4:00 p.m. on Tuesday is completely unpredictable.